-A healthy metabolism is crucial if one wants to experience success in losing extra weight and feeling good.
-In addition to exercise, proper sleep habits and balanced hormones, there are foods that have the ability to help your metabolism operate at healthy levels.
+A healthy metabolism is crucial if you want to experience weight loss success.
+In addition to exercise, proper sleep habits and balanced hormones, there are certain foods that have the ability to help your metabolism operate at peak levels.

-Unfortunately our metabolism slows steadily after age 40.
-Although you can’t control your age, gender, or genetics, fortunately, there are foods that can improve your metabolism.
+Unfortunately, after age 40, your metabolism steadily slows down.
+Although you are unable to control your age, gender, or genetics, fortunately, there are foods that can help to improve your metabolism.

 Think of the foods listed below as support mechanisms in helping your body get rid of excess fat.
-Just remember that eating healthy shouldn’t be considered a diet, but a way of life because in the long run that is what will help your metabolism keep the weight off.
+Eating healthy should never be considered a diet, but instead a way of life.
+In the long run healthy foods will help your metabolism to work properly and more importantly, keep the weight off.

 8 Healthy Foods that Boost Your Metabolism

 Unrefined Coconut Oil